Attacking the Lord

 The concern over the Jews and their path to heaven is understandable given the New Testament record.
 The majority of the religious leadership in the first century A.D. rejected Jesus and his teachings.
-The Pharisees, for example, verbally attacked him to his face on several occasions (John 8:12 - 29, 48) and began to plot his death early in his ministry (Mark 3:6).
+The Pharisees, who were Jewish religious leaders, verbally attacked him to his face on several occasions (John 8:12 - 29, 48) and began to plot his death early in his ministry (Mark 3:6).

 The religious authorities of the Jews, who took the disciples into custody, wanted to know by what authority they were teaching people could be resurrected from the dead through Christ (which some feel leads to heaven, Acts 4:1 - 2).
 Peter boldly told them, " . . . for neither is there another name under heaven which has been given among men, by which we must be saved" (verse 12, HBFV).